-If you lived in Benin instead of United States, you would:
+If you moved to Benin from the United States, you would:

 MAKE 97% LESS MONEY EVERY YEAR